longvv/push-notification-service/API_docs.md

 ## Authentication

+> **Status: 🔄 Planned**

+Authentication will be implemented in a future version.
+Currently, all endpoints can be accessed without authentication.

-All API requests must include an API key in the header:
+Future implementation will include API key authentication:
 ```
 X-API-Key: your_api_key_here
 ```

-> Note: The authentication mechanism can be customized based on your requirements.

 ## API Endpoints

 ### User Management

-#### Create User
+#### Create User ✅

 Creates a new user in the system.